 I have an ORCID ID if you care to take a look.

 I started playing classical guitar at age 13 and studied the instrument at Hildesheim university with the Hannover-based guitarist Jürgen Happe, himself a Karl Scheit pupil.
 Due to professional and family constraints I neglected my instrument for a long time.
 I have been rediscovering it intensely since mid-2014 and enjoying it more than ever before.
 This includes an academic interest in some guitar composers, which may at some point lead to new publications in this field.
 In fact, some of my earliest publications were articles in Gitarre & Laute (Germany) and Classical Guitar (England) in 1990–1.
-Since 2015 I have been playing in a (strictly private) guitar duo, exploring some rare 19th and early 20th-century duos.
+I have many ideas for research in this field, including an Irish (classical) guitar repertory.
+Watch this space ...